AlwaysHungrie/constella/docker-base-image/README.md

 [Docker Hub](https://hub.docker.com/repository/docker/dhairyashah98/python-base/general)

-Adding python dependencies directly to the wallet will lead to inconsistencies in the docker image built and hence result in different PCRS values for each build.
+Adding python dependencies directly to the wallet will lead to inconsistencies in the docker image built and hence result in different PCR values for each build.

 We need to add dependencies separately, and use this as the base image to be run inside the enclave.